 This rocky promontory juts out from the cliff face, plunging down to the notch below.
 Be careful near the edge of the cliff, which grows narrower the farther out you go.
 From the far edge, you have a grand view of Lake Gloriette, the Balsams, and a steep drop to the notch below.

-Edging back from the cliff, Table Rock EZ Trail back down to the highway and walk back along the shoulder to your car to complete the loop.
-There’s an another path from Table Rock called the Table Rock Climbing Trail but it is precipitously steep and not recommended for descent.
+Edging back from the cliff, take the Table Rock EZ Trail back down to the highway and walk back along the shoulder to your car to complete the loop.
+There’s another path from Table Rock called the Table Rock Climbing Trail but it is precipitously steep and not recommended for descent.
 It is a fun climb however and not too difficult, although it gains 600 ft in about 0.3 of a mile.

 I hiked these trails and climbed Table Rock during the last week of September, just as the autumn leaves were starting to come into peak color.
 The total distance of the loop is 4 miles of hiking trail with about 2000 feet of elevation gain, and about 1 mile of road walking.